Commonwealth of Massachusetts Executive Office of Labor and

 Follow us on Twitter

-BOSTON MA - November 26, 2013 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that, according to the Bureau of Labor Statistics, the seasonally unadjusted unemployment rates for October were down in thirteen areas, up in seven areas, and unchanged in two areas.
+BOSTON MA - September 23, 2014 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that the seasonally unadjusted unemployment rates for August were down in thirteen areas, up in five labor market areas and four areas rates remained unchanged according to the Bureau of Labor Statistics.
+Over the year, unemployment rates were down in all the labor market areas.

-The seasonally adjusted statewide October unemployment rate, released on November 22nd, was 7.2 percent, up 0.1 of a percentage point over the month and 0.5 of a percentage point over the year.
-The statewide seasonally adjusted jobs estimate showed a 9,100 job gain in October following a gain of 9,400 jobs in September.
+The seasonally adjusted statewide August unemployment rate, released on September 18th, was 5.8 percent, up 0.2 of a percentage point over the month and down 1.4 percent over the year.
+The rate was 0.3 of a percentage point below the 6.1 percent national unemployment rate.
+The statewide seasonally adjusted jobs estimate showed a 5,300 job loss in August and an over the year gain of 54,300 jobs.

 The labor force, unemployment rates and jobs estimates for Massachusetts, and for every other state, are based on several different statistical methodologies specified by the U.S. Department of Labor's Bureau of Labor Statistics.